-The Series 2009 Certificates are being issued by Wells Fargo Bank, National Association, as Trustee (the "Trustee"), as fully registered certificates in denominations of \$5,000 or any integral multiple thereof, pursuant to the provisions of a Master Trust Agreement, dated as of June 1, 2003, as amended and supplemented, and particularly as amended and supplemented by the Series 2009 Supplemental Trust Agreement, dated as of March 1, 2009 (collectively, "Trust Agreement"), each among the Corporation, the School Board and the Trustee.
-Interest due with respect to the Series 2009 Certificates is payable on January 1 and July 1 of each year, commencing July 1, 2009 (each, a "Payment Date") to Owners listed in the registration books on the 15th day (whether or not a business day) of the calendar month next preceding each Payment Date.
-The Principal Component of Basic Rent Payments represented by the Series 2009 Certificates is payable to Owners upon presentation, when due, at maturity or earlier prepayment.
-When issued, the Series 2009 Certificates will initially be registered in the name of Cede & Co., as registered owner and nominee of The Depository Trust Company, New York, New York ("DTC").
-Purchasers of Series 2009 Certificates (the "Beneficial Owners") will not receive physical delivery of Series 2009 Certificates.
-Ownership by Beneficial Owners of Series 2009 Certificates will be evidenced by book-entry only (without Certificates).
+The Series 2010B Certificates are being issued by Wells Fargo Bank, National Association, as Trustee (the "Trustee"), as fully registered certificates in denominations of \$5,000 or any integral multiple thereof, pursuant to the provisions of a Master Trust Agreement, dated as of June 1, 2003, as amended and supplemented, and particularly as amended and supplemented by the Series 2010B Supplemental Trust Agreement, dated as of [DOCUMENT DATE] (collectively, the "Trust Agreement"), each among the Corporation, the School Board and the Trustee.
+Interest due with respect to the Series 2010B Certificates is payable on January 1 and July 1 of each year, commencing January 1, 2011 (each, a "Payment Date") to Owners listed in the registration books maintained by the Trustee on the 15th day (whether or not a business day) of the calendar month next preceding each Payment Date.
+The Principal Component of Basic Rent Payments represented by the Series 2010B Certificates is payable to Owners upon presentation, when due, at maturity or earlier prepayment.
+When issued, the Series 2010B Certificates will initially be registered in the name of Cede & Co., as registered owner and nominee of The Depository Trust Company, New York, New York ("DTC").
+Purchasers of Series 2010B Certificates.
+Ownership by Beneficial Owners of Series 2010B Certificates will be evidenced by book-entry only (without Certificates).